-Domain Rank for each state was obtained in the following manner.
-First, we converted the state numerical values for the most recent year for each of the four key indicators within each domain into standard scores.
-We summed those standard scores in each domain to get a total standard score for each state.
-Finally, we ranked the states on the basis of their total standard score by domain in sequential order from highest/best (I) to lowest/worst (50).
+DOMAIN RANK for each state was determined in the following manner.
+First, the Foundation converted the state numerical values for the most recent year for each of the four key indicators within every domain into standard scores.
+It summed those standard scores in each domain to get a total standard score for each state.
+Finally, Casey ranked the states based on their total standard score by domain in sequential order from highest/best (1) to lowest/worst (50).
 Standard scores were derived by subtracting the mean score from the observed score and dividing the amount by the standard deviation for that distribution of scores.
 All measures were given the same weight in calculating the domain standard score.

-Overall Rank for each state was obtained in the following manner.
-First, we converted the state numerical values for the most recent year for each of the 16 key indicators into standard scores.
-We summed those standard scores within their domains to create a domain standard score for each of the 50 states.
-We then summed the four domain standard scores to get a total standard score for each state.
-Finally, we ranked the states on the basis of their total standard score in sequential order from highest/best (I) to lowest/worst (50).
+OVERALL RANK for each state was calculated in the following manner.
+First, Casey converted the state numerical values for the most recent year for all 16 key indicators into standard scores.
+It summed those standard scores within their domains to create a domain standard score for each state.
+The Foundation then summed the four domain standard scores to get a total standard score for every state.
+Finally, it ranked the states based on their total standard score in sequential order from highest/best (1) to lowest/ worst (50).
 Standard scores were derived by subtracting the mean score from the observed score and dividing the amount by the standard deviation for that distribution of scores.
 All measures were given the same weight in calculating the total standard score.